rstudio/keras3/man-src/random_gamma/0-upstream.md

-keras.random.randint
+keras.random.gamma
 __signature__
 (
   shape,
-  minval,
-  maxval,
-  dtype='int32',
+  alpha,
+  dtype=None,
   seed=None
 )
 __doc__
-Draw random integers from a uniform distribution.
+Draw random samples from the Gamma distribution.

-The generated values follow a uniform distribution in the range `[minval, maxval)`.
-The lower bound `minval` is included in the range, while the upper bound `maxval` is excluded.

-`dtype` must be an integer type.

 Args:
     shape: The shape of the random values to generate.
-    minval: Float, defaults to 0.
-Lower bound of the range of random values to generate (inclusive).
-    maxval: Float, defaults to 1.
-Upper bound of the range of random values to generate (exclusive).
+    alpha: Float, the parameter of the distribution.
     dtype: Optional dtype of the tensor.
-Only integer types are supported.
-If not specified, `keras.config.floatx()` is used, which defaults to `float32` unless you configured it otherwise (via `keras.config.set_floatx(float_dtype)`)
+Only floating point types are supported.
+If not specified, `keras.config.floatx()` is used, which defaults to `float32` unless you configured it otherwise (via `keras.config.set_floatx(float_dtype)`).
     seed: A Python integer or instance of `keras.random.SeedGenerator`.
         Used to make the behavior of the initializer